KUKRETI07/Sugar---Lens-/README.md

    3. Strong correlation between smoking, BMI, and diabetes risk

-   4. Feature importance showed ‘Glucose Level’, ‘BMI’, and ‘Age’ as top risk indicators
+   4. Feature importance showed ‘Glucose Level’, ‘BMI’, and ‘Age’ as top risk indicators and more